George Pirie (publisher)

 As to his writing ability, the following statement appeared in Selections from Scottish Canadian Poetry (1900): "William Lyon Mackenzie, a Scotsman like himself, although opposed to him in politics, said of him that he was one of the ablest writers in Canada."

-Mr. Pirie' Canadian patriotism was evident not only in his poetry:
+Pirie' Canadian patriotism was evident not only in his poetry:

 So enthusiastic was his patriotism, that at the time of the Trent Affair (1861) though then a feeble old man, he gallantly joined the Scottish company formed in the town at that time, and drilled night after night, to be able to take his place among his country's defenders.

-Mr. Pirie was particularly close to his son George Mitchell Pirie.
+Pirie was particularly close to his son George Mitchell Pirie.
 The younger Pirie was a merchant in Dundas, Ontario.
-Mr. G. M. Pirie assisted Mr. Pirie on many business matters including the sale of his Bon Accord farm, and following up on newspaper advertising clients in the Dundas and Hamilton area.
+Mr. G. M. Pirie assisted Pirie on many business matters including the sale of his Bon Accord farm, and following up on newspaper advertising clients in the Dundas and Hamilton area.
 The correspondence between father and son are preserved today in the form of about 20 letters.

-By November 1869, Mr. Pirie was quite ill due to complications from severe asthma.
+By November 1869, Pirie was quite ill due to complications from severe asthma.
 He felt that he had first acquired the condition in 1819 during a visit to the island of Anticosti after which he had his first attack.
 After that he was often ill – "...it was long a matter of wonder how he bore up so well under his affliction."
 He continued to write for the newspaper until just 3 weeks before his death.
 His correspondence was as frequent and as clear as ever and he was busily conducting his business affairs up to his last days through numerous letters to his son in Dundas, Ontario.

-His funeral was described as "...one of the most mournful sights ever seen in Guelph, nearly all the inhabitants wearing crape..."
-His obituary in the Guelph Herald included the following statement about Mr. Pirie's character:
+His funeral was described as "one of the most mournful sights ever seen in Guelph".
+His obituary in the Guelph Herald included the following statement about Pirie's character:

-"Although ever ready to assist the poor emigrant or wayfarer, no matter what his nationality might be, he loved his native land and his "brither Scots" with a love which was unquenchable.
-We have often, when speaking of his native land and its dearly cherished associations, seen his lips quiver, and the tear start in his eye, as with faltering accents he recounted its history, dwelt lovingly on its scenery, or recalled his youthful days spent there, with all their fondly remembered reminiscences."
+Although ever ready to assist the poor emigrant or wayfarer, no matter what his nationality might be, he loved his native land and his "brither Scots" with a love which was unquenchable.
+We have often, when speaking of his native land and its dearly cherished associations, seen his lips quiver, and the tear start in his eye, as with faltering accents he recounted its history, dwelt lovingly on its scenery, or recalled his youthful days spent there, with all their fondly remembered reminiscences.

-Mr. Pirie has numerous descendants across Canada, the United States, England, Australia, New Zealand, and Costa Rica.
+Pirie has numerous descendants across Canada, the United States, England, Australia, New Zealand, and Costa Rica.
 He is buried at Woodlawn Cemetery (formerly Union Cemetery) in Guelph, Ontario, and his grave is one of the earlier burials.